Leendouh/ST10381088-Lindokuhle-Zwane-PROG6221-POE-PART-2/README.md

   - Users can exit the application when done managing recipes.

 **PART 2**
-These are the new updates for new implementation that were done to from POE Part 1:
+These are the new updates for new implementation that were done from POE Part 1:

 **Recipe Manager Application:**
 - Command-line application written in C# for managing recipes.